Lifeboat rescues several people from small boat off Kent coast

 Several people have been rescued by lifeboat crews following an attempted small boat crossing in the Channel.

-The incident was still ongoing on Wednesday evening and details about whether there have been any injuries and the number of people involved had yet to be confirmed.
+Details about whether there were injuries and the number of people involved had yet to be confirmed.

-The coastguard helicopter and the RNLI are among those who have been alerted.
+The coastguard helicopter and the RNLI are among those who were alerted.

-Photographs of the scene show groups of people being brought in to Dungeness, Kent, by an RNLI lifeboat.
+Photographs of the scene showed groups of people being brought in to Dungeness, Kent, by an RNLI lifeboat.

 One person was pictured being taken away from the shore on a stretcher.